monzo/etcd3-terraform/README.md

 This will also create a Route 53 zone for the domain you pick and bind it to the VPC so its records can be resolved.
 This domain does not need to be registered.
 An `SRV` record suitable for etcd discovery is also created as well as a Lambda function which monitors ASG events and creates `A` records for each member of the cluster.

 An Elastic Load Balancer will be created for clients of the etcd cluster.
 It fronts all 9 ASGs on port `2379`.

+## How to use
+The file variables.tf declares the Terraform variables required to run this stack.
+It contains some random defaults for AWS Regions, AZs and root ssh keys which you will need to change to reflect your infrastructure.
+You can either change the defaults directly or overwrite them by providing a terraform.tfvars file.